huntabyte/bits-ui/sites/docs/content/components/listbox.md

 ## Architecture

-The Listbox component is composed of several subcomponents, each with a specific role:
+The Listbox component is composed of several sub-components, each with a specific role:

 -   **Root**: The main container component that manages the state and context for the combobox.
 -   **Trigger**: The button or element that opens the dropdown list.
--   **Portal**: Responsible for portaling the dropdown content to the body or a custom target.
+-   **Portal**: Responsible for portalling the dropdown content to the body or a custom target.
 -   **Group**: A container for grouped items, used to group related items.
 -   **GroupHeading**: A heading for a group of items, providing a descriptive label for the group.
 -   **Item**: An individual item within the list.